cchlin/PortlandStateJavaWinter2023/airline/src/main/resources/edu/pdx/cs410J/chlin/README.txt

     -print           Prints the description of the new flight -README          Prints this README file
-    -textFile file   Read/write the airline info to the file -pretty file/-   write the pretty format to file/command line or (file - ) do both
+    -textFile file   Read/write the airline info to the file -xmlFile file    Read/write the airline info to xml file -pretty file/-   write the pretty format to file/command line or (file - ) do both

 Cheng Lin